Last update: 03/12/2021

 1.1.1.
 First-party and third-party cookies

-A "first-party" cookie (or simply a "normal" or "standard" cookie) is initially set by the website or server that the user is currently using.
-A "third-party" cookie is set or read when the user browses a website or interacts with a server where that website or server has embedded technology from a different server (i.e., a "third-party") and that technology implements a tracker or cookie owned by a different domain than the server the user is browsing on.
+A "first-party" cookie (or simply a "normal" or "standard" cookie) is initially uploaded by the website or server currently used by the Internet user.
+A "third-party" cookie is uploaded or read when the Internet user browses a Web site or interacts with a server where that Web site or server has integrated technology from a different server (i.e., a "third-party") and that technology implements a tracker or cookie owned by a domain different from that to which the server on which the Internet user is browsing belongs.

-There is no fundamental difference between a standard cookie and a third-party cookie, it just depends on the context that has been associated with that cookie.
-For example, a cookie set by Google while the user is on google.com is a standard cookie for Google.
-But if the user is browsing a non-Google site, and that site includes features provided by Google (such as advertising or analytics), then there is a possibility that a Google cookie may be set and/or read even if the user is browsing a non-Google site.
+There is no fundamental difference between a standard cookie and a third-party cookie; it simply depends on the context that has been associated with the cookie.
+For example, a cookie set by Google while the user is browsing google.com is a standard cookie for Google.
+However, if the surfer navigates to a site other than a Google site, and this site includes functionalities provided by Google (advertising or analyses, for example), then there is a possibility that a Google cookie will be uploaded and/or read even if the surfer navigates to a site that is not a Google site.
 In this context, Google cookies are considered to be third-party cookies.
-Such a third-party cookie may well contain an identifier that allows Google to recognize the user, especially if the user has a Google Account and has logged in from his or her browser.
-Google can then associate the identifier contained in the third-party cookie with various data, including data about the user's browsing history on all sites that use the same tracking technology.
+Such a third-party cookie may well contain an identifier that enables Google to recognize the surfer, particularly if the surfer has a Google account and has logged in to it from his or her browser.
+Google is then able to associate various data with the identifier contained in the third-party cookie, including data concerning the user's browsing history on all sites that use the same tracking technology.

 A tracker is any technology that can be used to determine that the same user is being used at different times.
 Cookies, including third-party cookies, are technologies that can be used to implement tracking: If a cookie contains a unique identifier (which may be random) and that cookie is read at several different times, the server that reads that cookie will know that it is the same identifier and, therefore, the same browser or terminal.
 The server that has this cookie can then record the fact that the navigation on a given page has been done from a browser that has previously navigated to another site and another page.
 The browser is thus identifiable and the server that reads the cookie can associate a browsing history with it, which is recorded in a database and then analyzed.